ropensci/ruODK/CONTRIBUTING.md

 Feel free to [report issues](https://github.com/dbca-wa/ruODK/issues):

 * Bug reports are for unplanned malfunctions.
-* Reature requests are for ideas and new features.
+* Feature requests are for ideas and new features.
+* Account requests are for getting access to the ODK Central instances run by DBCA (DBCA business only) or the public demo server (contributors, to run tests).

 # Technical contributions to ruODK

 If you would like to contribute to the code base, follow the process below.
+Note, this process is adjusted from the `usethis` tidyverse boilerplate.

 -   [Prerequisites](#prerequisites)
 -   [PR Process](#pr-process)